-Even in the healthiest environments, managers and supervisors can encounter employees who are faced with personal or work-related problems.
+Even in the healthiest environments, managers can encounter employees who are faced with personal or work-related problems.
 Whether the problem is stress, a change in job responsibilities, or a child/elder care issue, the results can include missed time at work, distraction from day-to-day activities or 'presenteeism' (when an employee is at work, but spending their time focusing on non-work related tasks and issues).

-Your EFAP can help address these challenges through a full range of support services and a hands-on approach to problem solving that saves you time and energy.
-Your EFAP can even help you deal with performance problems and tackle the tough situations that you are not quite sure how to handle.
+Your EAP can help address these challenges through a full range of support services and a hands-on approach to problem solving that saves you time and energy.
+Your EAP can even help you deal with performance problems and tackle the tough situations that you are not quite sure how to handle.

-The program is completely confidential within the limits of the law^{} and can be used at no additional cost, as part of your company's benefit package.
+The program is completely confidential within the limits of the law and can be used at no additional cost.

+A helping hand

+- Suggest the EAP to employees when you are concerned about well-being or safety - Use the EAP as an aid to performance management.
+This is not designed or meant to replace your existing internal HR performance management processes or protocols, but to provide additional support or resources. - Use the EAP as an aid to performance management - Offer EAP support to an employee if he or she expresses concern about a personal or work-related challenge

+Insight and clarity

+- Check out online resources on a variety of health and wellness topics - Receive information to better understand an employee's situation

+Consultation

-A helping hand Suggest the EFAP to employees when you are concerned about well-being or safety Use the EFAP as an aid to performance management Offer EFAP support to an employee if he or she expresses concern about a personal or work-related challenge Insight and clarity Check out online resources including newsletters, articles and tip sheets on a variety of health and wellness topics Receive information to better understand an employee's situation Consultation Call for a management consultation on how to handle sensitive employee issues; you can explore options, brainstorm solutions and work on action plans Call to receive advice and expertise in areas that you may not specialize in Learning and development Morneau Shepell offers a wide range of Workplace Learning Solutions that can develop your skills as a manager and those of your team Popular topics include respect, diversity, change, resiliency and mental health Contact the Workplace Learning Solutions team at 1.800.461.9722, workplacelearning@morneaushepell.com or submit an online request in the Manager Area on workhealthlife.com.
-Fee for service.
+- Call for a management consultation on how to handle sensitive employee issues; you can explore options, brainstorm solutions and work on action plans - · Call to receive advice and expertise in areas that you may not specialize in

-Your EFAP offers a hands-on approach to problem solving that saves you time and energy.
+Your EAP offers a hands-on approach to problem solving that saves you time and energy.

-Limits of the law include threats of harm to oneself or others, and suspected child abuse.
+^{} Limits of the law include threats of harm to oneself or others, and suspected child and elder abuse.